aldebaran/qisdk-sample-chatbot/README.md

 ```
 This avoids keeping the token under version control.

-### Enabling and customizing small talk ###
+### Populating the agent ###

-In the Dialogflow console, go the the "Small talk" page and ensure this
+Your Dialogflow agent may be populated either by hand (via the console)
-feature is **enabled**.
-This will allow your agent to answer to popular
+or by importing an already made agent.
+Learning how to create Dialogflow
-requests without extra efforts.
+intents goes beyond the scope of this sample.
+Therefore we provide you

-However you may optionally customize several reponses to adapt them to
+with a sample agent description you just have to import in your own agent.

-Pepper or to your application.
+In the Dialogflow console:

-For example, in the topic "About agent", a possible answer to the question
+* Go to the *Settings* page of the agent
-*Who are you?* is *I'm Pepper the robot*.
-As an answer to the question *How
+* Choose the *Export and Import* option
-old are you?*, you may enter *I was born in 2014*.
+* Click on *Restore from zip*

-Of course, only enabling the "small talk" option of your Dialogflow agent
+* Then follow instructions to upload the [DialogflowChatbotAgent.zip] file.

-is the minimal approach.
-You may also add Intents to your agent, but this
+This sample agent provides basic interaction about french wine and
-goes beyond the scope of this sample.
-See Dialogflow documentation.
+and some customized small talk.

 ## Additional resources ##

 #### Overview class diagram ####
 A PlantUML [class diagram](classDiagram.plantuml) is available at the root of this project.
-The "PlantUML integration" plugin is needed to display it in AndroidStudio,
+The *PlantUML integration* plugin is needed to display it in AndroidStudio.
-or you can visit http://www.plantuml.com/plantuml too.
+Alternatively you can visit http://www.plantuml.com/plantuml.

 ## Licence ##